khelyorbek/Adoptal/README.md

 9. Once registered, you should get an "API Key" and "Secret"
 10. Go into the backend folder and create a .env file
 11. Open the file and add the following and replace the values after = with your own

 ```
-client_id=ADD-YOUR-PETFINDER-API-KEY-HERE
-client_secret=ADD-YOUR-PETFINDER-SECRET-HERE
-mongodb_connect_string=mongodb+srv://ADD-YOUR-MONGODB-ATLAST-CONNECTION-ADDRESS-HERE
-session_secret=GENERATE-A-RANDOM-LONG-STRING-AND-PUT-IT-HERE
+PETFINDER_CLIENT_ID=ADD-YOUR-PETFINDER-API-KEY-HERE
+PETFINDER_CLIENT_SECRET=ADD-YOUR-PETFINDER-SECRET-HERE
+MONGO_DB=mongodb+srv://ADD-YOUR-MONGODB-ATLAST-CONNECTION-ADDRESS-HERE
+PORT=PORT-WHICH-EXPRESS-APP-SHOULD-USE
+SESSION_SECRET=GENERATE-A-RANDOM-LONG-STRING-AND-PUT-IT-HERE
 BCRYPT_WORK_FACTOR=TYPE-IN-12-OR-ANYTHING-HIGHER-FOR-PASSWORD-ENCRYPTION
+APP_SECRET=GENERATE-A-RANDOM-LONG-STRING-AND-PUT-IT-HERE
 ```

 12. Go into the frontend folder and create a .env file
 13. Open the file and add the following and replace the values after = with your own

 ```
 WATCHPACK_POLLING=true
 REACT_APP_APP_SECRET=GENERATE-A-RANDOM-LONG-STRING-AND-PUT-IT-HERE
 REACT_APP_BACKEND_URL=PUT-THE-ADDRESS-TO-THE-ADOPTAL-BACK-END-USUALLY-ITS-LOCALHOST:3015
 ```

 14. Go into backend folder and run `npm run dev` to start the backend Express server
 15. Go into frontend folder and run `npm start` to start React application (Note: this might take a while)
-16. The address `https://localhost:3000` should open automatically but if it doesn't, go to that address in any browser (I recommend Chrome)
+16. The address `https://localhost:[PORT]` should open automatically but if it doesn't, go to that address in any browser (I recommend Chrome)
 17. Have fun!

 **NOTE: IF THERE ARE NO PETS DISPLAYING WHEN YOU OPEN THE APP, CHECK THE BACK-END CONSOLE LOG AND THE FRONTEND CONSOLE LOG FOR ANY ERRORS REGARINDG YOUR PETFINDER API KEYS**